Siltaar/py_idempotent_spam_test/README.md

 There are currently 3 sets of rules, each one is able to increment the spam score by 1.

-### Subject and From
+### Subject and From alphabetic letters

-If the subject is missing, empty or contains less than half ASCII characters, the spam score is incremented by 1.
+If the subject is missing, empty or contains less than half ASCII alphabetic letters, the spam score is incremented by 1.

-If the From name-part is not empty but contains less than half ASCII characters, the spam score is incremented by 1.
+If the From name-part is not empty but contains less than half ASCII letters, the spam score is incremented by 1.

 ### Recipient count